 Another note – you might notice that the base here (CH3O–) is a stronger base than we see for the E1 reaction (more on that later).

-Clue #2: Stereochemistry Of The C–H Bond And The Leaving Group Is Crucial
+3. Clue #2 About The Mechanism Of The E2 Reaction: Stereochemistry Of The C–H Bond And The Leaving Group Is “Anti”

 Here’s the second key piece of information – and we didn’t talk about this for the E1.
 The reaction below is very dependent on the stereochemistry of the starting material.